 When it comes to vitamins and supplements, it’s tempting — and almost seems logical — to think that more is better.
 If your puppy eats too much of a certain nutrient, it’ll just be flushed out, right?

 This can actually be a very dangerous misconception.
-It’s entirely possible for a puppy to eat excessive amounts of micronutrients like calcium, phosphorus, and vitamin D. Doing so can result in buildup, leading to very serious illnesses, including lifelong bone and joint conditions.
-In other words, your puppy can certainly have too much of a good thing, when that good thing is nutritional supplements — and starting them young only gives more opportunity for an excessive buildup.
+It’s entirely possible for a puppy to eat excessive amounts of micronutrients like calcium, phosphorus, and vitamin D. Doing so can result in buildup, leading to serious illnesses, including lifelong bone and joint conditions.
+In other words, your puppy can certainly have too much of a good thing, when that good thing is nutritional supplements—and starting them young only gives more opportunity for an excessive buildup.

 The solution, of course, is to work closely with your veterinarian if you’re thinking of giving your puppy supplements.
 But bear in mind that you shouldn’t need supplements to complete your puppy’s diet.
-As long as they’re eating a balanced dog food, their daily diet should be more than enough.
+If they’re eating balanced, fresh dog food, they’ll be getting everything they need from their daily diet.

 Myth 3: Puppies should be grain-free